 Back in Baja

-I think this is my 5th time coming to Reed Nicholson’s Luna Negra hacienda at Playa El Coyote on the Sea of Cortez.
+I think this is my 5th time coming to Reed Nichelson’s Luna Negra hacienda at Playa El Coyote on the Sea of Cortez.
 There is no power here, so those resouceful enough to rig up solar sytems and have water trucked in are the kind of people that reside here.
 It keeps the population low and nature the main attraction.

 It’s also far away from things like… hospitals, which was unexpectedly needed when my girlfriend Amie ruptured her achilles tendon the night we arrived.
 We had to drive a couple hours to get to a doctor the next day, and it was nearly impossible to find crutches.
 We were both losing our minds,….but we played a lot of piggy back in the interim.